 - Notify employees of the firm’s equal benefits policy at the time of hire and during open enrollment periods and conspicuously post a notice in the workplace that states:

 “During the performance of a contract with the City of San Diego, the contractor will provide equal benefits to its employees with spouses and its employees with domestic partners.”

 When the EBO applies, contractors must offer equal benefits to:

-Benefits means all remuneration other than wages, salary, bonuses, commissions and stock options offered to an employee as part of total compensation package, including:
+Benefits mean all remuneration other than wages, salary, bonuses, commissions and stock options offered to an employee as part of the total compensation package, including:

 If a contractor does not offer any of these benefits to an employee with a spouse, then that same benefit is not required to be extended to an employee with a domestic partner.

 The City may allow a contractor to pay a cash equivalent in lieu of providing benefits to an employee's domestic partner if the contractor has made a reasonable, yet unsuccessful, effort to provide equal benefits.
 The contractor must send a letter of request to the City's Equal Benefits Program with supporting documentation.
 Additionally, the contractor must amend policies to extend benefits for which a cash equivalent for domestic partners is not available (such as bereavement leave) and must notify employees of the availability of a cash equivalent in lieu of equal benefits.
 City approval is required.